Course overview

 Course learning outcomes

-- Demonstrate a broad understanding of how basic psychological intervention strategies can be applied across a range of contexts
+- Explain how basic psychological intervention strategies can be applied across a range of contexts.

-- Apply psychological knowledge in an ethical and culturally responsive way to improve the lives of individuals, organisations, and communities
+- Apply psychological knowledge in an ethical and culturally responsive way in preparation for improving the lives of individuals, organisations, and communities.

 - Critically evaluate the design, implementation, and analysis of psychological interventions